Blog

 The control panel is where the attacker collects credentials and drives the attack.
 When a victim visits a lure, the page will beacon out to the control panel, triggering visual and audio notifications to alert the attacker that a victim is ready to be phished.
 The control panel can take input from multiple lures, allowing the attacker to manage their whole campaign from one place.

-The threat actor can also add users to split the workload between different gang members, as shown below:
+The threat actor can also add users to split the workload between different gang members.

 The Attack